Codeception/Codeception/docs/modules/PhpBrowser.md

 ## Configuration

 * url *required* - start url of your app
+* handler (default: curl) -  Guzzle handler to use.
+By default curl is used, also possible to pass `stream`, or any valid class name as [Handler](http://docs.guzzlephp.org/en/latest/handlers-and-middleware.html#handlers).
+* middleware - Guzzle middlewares to add.
+An array of valid callables is required.
 * curl - curl options
 * headers - ...
 * cookies - ...